theriault/SuperdelegateJS/README.md

 ### Superdelegate events

 You can also pass events to be handled by the superdelegate element by omitting the dash and subdelegate name in the event map.
-Inside these events, `this` will point to the `data-module` element.
+Inside these events, `this` will point to the `data-super` element.

 Example:
 ```html